misshimichka/PyQT5-project/README.md

 - test your knowledge in this topic
 - help you and your students in learning numeric operations

+How to open:
+- download all files form this repo as a ZIP file
-The main.exe file is in /dist/main directory
+- the main.exe file is in /dist/main directory

 If you want to use this project, please mention me as a main developer